Worth a visit: America’s 25 most impressive mountain towns

 Carrabassett Valley, Maine

 Located in western Maine, this city is well worth a visit in winter or summer.
 Avid skiers and snowboarders gather on Sugarloaf Mountain during the snowy season.
 When temperatures rise, hiking and biking enthusiasts come here (Bigelow Nature Reserve and Appalachian Trail are recommended.
 Fewer crowds are another reason to come to Carrabassett Valley in summer.

 North Conway, New Hampshire

 New Hampshire is sometimes undeservedly forgotten when planning travel, but North Conway can change that.
 Its rolling hills, glittering lakes and spreading forests are the perfect landscape for postcards.
 You can stay overnight at the Stonehurst estate.

-If you're not a Pennsylvania native, Ligonier is probably not on your radar.
+Unless you're a Pennsylvania native, Ligonier is probably not on your radar.
 And in vain.
-This typical small town, built in the 1760s, is replete with historical monuments and traditional architecture.
-Traveling with kids?
-There are many green spaces and family events.
-Summer vacations are complete without a visit to Idlewild & SoakZone, the most popular amusement park in the area.
-The snowy period lasts from late November to early April.
+This typical small town, built in the 1760s, is teeming with historical sites and traditional architecture.
+Traveling with children?
+There are many green spaces and family activities here.
+Summer vacation is not complete without a visit to Idlewild & SoakZone, the most popular amusement park in the area.
+The snowy season lasts from late November to early April.

 Fish Camp, California

 The most important thing about Fish Camp is that it is 10 minutes' drive from the south entrance to Yosemite National Park.
 However, travelers shouldn't be in a rush.
 At 4990 feet (1520 meters), this tiny settlement attracts with its high-rise views and quirky hotels.
 For a full-service resort, consider Tenaya Lodge.

 On the subject: 10 US national parks with the most unusual and picturesque views